feras97rad/Project_for_Thumos/README.md

 # Thumos_project

-Basic data analysis in the swcond task\
+Basic data analysis in the second task\
 The first task was probably completed in excess\
 Thank you in advance for your attention